HomeArticlesHow ToPythagorean Theorem

 Before applying the theorem, gather:

-- A calculator or square root table — for any answer that is not a perfect square
+• A calculator or square root table for any answer that isn't a perfect square

 Step 1: Identify a Right Triangle

-The Pythagorean theorem applies only to right triangles — triangles with exactly one 90-degree angle.
+The Pythagorean theorem only applies to right triangles, meaning triangles with exactly one 90-degree angle.
 Before doing anything else, confirm the triangle qualifies.
 In diagrams, a right angle is usually marked with a small square symbol at the corner.

-Once you have confirmed the right angle, identify the three sides:
+Once you've confirmed the right angle, identify the three sides:

-- The hypotenuse is the side directly opposite the right angle.
-It is always the longest side of the triangle.
+• The hypotenuse sits directly opposite the right angle.
+It's always the longest side of the triangle.

-- The two legs are the sides that form the right angle itself — they meet at the 90-degree corner.
+• The two legs are the sides that meet at the 90-degree corner and form the right angle itself.

 Getting this identification wrong is the single most common mistake when using the theorem, because the formula treats the hypotenuse differently from the two legs.
-If you mislabel a leg as the hypotenuse, every subsequent calculation will be wrong.
+Mislabel a leg as the hypotenuse, and every calculation after that point will be wrong.

 Step 2: Understand the Formula